p-adema/quadratic-conv/README.md

-# BSc Thesis Peter Adema: Quadratic Forms in Convolutional Neural Networks
+# BSc Thesis Peter Adema: Anisotropic Quadratic Forms for Pooling in Deep Learning

 The report PDF can be [found here](report/report.pdf).
 For the code used to generate it, please see: